The

 Ecosystems of Peace

-The purpose of our project is to strengthen economic pipelines which connect African people to quality services globally.
-Holistic investments increase project viability, reduce poverty, and facilitate collective healing, innovation, and exchange.
+The purpose of our project is to generate and strengthen economic pipelines which connect African people to resources and quality services globally.
+Holistic investments increase project viability, eliminate poverty, and facilitate collective healing, innovation, and cultural exchange.

 Wells of Brilliance

-The Redbird Project (TRbP) focuses on cultivating and supporting the collective genus of the African diaspora and our Mother homeland.
+The Redbird Project (TRbP) focuses on cultivating collective material uplift in the context of our histories & cultures.
+We must synthesize lessons & accomplishments of the African diaspora and our Motherland.

 Legacy